sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 6. Your former best friend who worked behind your back to outrank you.
 7. The fearsome-looking stranger you convinced to enlist.
 8. A retired Fleet officer who always seems to know what you need.
-9. Your idealistic friend whoíd rather quit the Academy than lower their moral standards.
+9. Your idealistic friend who√≠d rather quit the Academy than lower their moral standards.
 10. A demanding teacher or officer who was too hard on you because they understand your true potential.

 **Academy Graduate Mementos**

 1. A picture of your class, taken on graduation day.
-2. A recording of your first commanderís launch speech on your first star journey.
+2. A recording of your first commander√≠s launch speech on your first star journey.
 3. A datapad filled with your old academy notes.
-4. Your deceased friendís emblem.
+4. Your deceased friend√≠s emblem.
 5. A scar that marks where your original limb ends and where your cloned replacement begins.
 6. A piece of debris from your most monumental failure.
 7. A piece of physical art from an alien civilization.
 8. A written promise to a fellow officer you must keep.
-9. A medal you received, even though you didnít deserve it.
+9. A medal you received, even though you didn√≠t deserve it.
 10. A poem that invokes a strong feeling of hope towards the future, done in beautiful caligraphy.

 ## Celebrity